techidaily/site-phone-solutions/source/_posts/data-recovery-recover-lost-data-from-blaze-2-5g-by-fonelab-android-recover-data.md

 </div>

 <span class="atpl-stepstyle-a"><span>Step 1: </span></span> <strong>Download and launch the Android Data Recovery on Mac</strong>
-Download and install the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery-for-mac/" target="_blank" rel="noopener">Aiseesoft FoneLab Android Data Recovery for Mac</a> in your Mac computer, when you open it, a dialog box will pop up to remind you whether to register, purchase or free try.
+Download and install the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery-for-mac/" >Aiseesoft FoneLab Android Data Recovery for Mac</a> in your Mac computer, when you open it, a dialog box will pop up to remind you whether to register, purchase or free try.
 Note: You can free try this software in <strong>30</strong> days

 <img src="https://tools.techidaily.com/images/apps/aiseesoft/android-data-recovery/mac-free-try.png" class="atpl-imgstyle" alt="android data recovery free try" />